Hezbollah Afghanistan

 Hezbollah Afghanistan is a Shia Islamist political party in Afghanistan.
-It was originally founded in 1980 as a rebel group and part of the Tehran Eight, and fought with Iranian support during Soviet–Afghan War.
+It was originally founded in 1980 as a rebel group and part of the Tehran Eight, and fought with Iranian support during the Soviet–Afghan War.
 In 2005, it became a legal party, and in the 2010s it developed close connections with Liwa Fatemiyoun, an Afghan paramilitary force organized by Iran.

 History

 In course of the Iranian Revolution of 1978/79, various radical grassroots groups emerged at Iranian universities.
 One of these, the "Hezb'ollahi", was characterized by the Time as a far-right religious fundamentalist movement that gave Ruhollah Khomeini "unquestioning obedience".
 Following the Iranian Revolution, Iran began to establish several groups associated with the name "Hezbollah" in Afghanistan.
 The country funded and armed various insurgent groups, both Shiite as well as Sunni ones, as they fought in the Soviet–Afghan War.

 The first Afghan group officially known as "Party of Allah" ("Hezbollah" or "Hezbe Allah") was founded in 1980, years before the better known Lebanese Hezbollah.
 This Afghan Hezbollah was led by Qari Ahmad Ali, a cleric who hoped to become the "spiritual leader of the Shiites of Afghanistan".
 The party was headquartered in Mashhad, with party branches based in the Iranian cities of Tehran, Nishapur, Zabol, Zahedan, and Geyebad.
 Its armed wing reportedly fielded 4,000 militants who fought against the Democratic Republic of Afghanistan (DRA) in the provinces of Herat, Farah, Nimruz, Ghor, Bamyan, Uruzgan, and Kandahar.
 The Afghan Hezbollah was reportedly known for its "brutality toward supporters" of the DRA.